Bill Buckner: References in popular culture

 Buckner is mentioned in The Areas of My Expertise in a series of New England sports references.
 In the book, John Hodgman describes a (fictional) radio personality and recounts the premonition she had regarding Buckner's infamous error in Game 6 of the 1986 World Series.

 The Leonard P. Zakim Bunker Hill Memorial Bridge, in Boston, is colloquially referred to by locals as the Bill Buckner Bridge because traffic goes between the "legs" of the bridge, like Buckner's 1986 World Series fielding error.
 The nickname is now spoken fondly, since Buckner and Sox fans thought fondly of each other after the 2004 World Series win.

-In the season 2, episode 16 episode of Boston Legal, Tom Selleck's fiancé needs to be reminded of a tragedy to break out of uncontrolled laughter.
+In the season 2, episode 16 episode of Boston Legal, Tom Selleck's fiancée needs to be reminded of a tragedy to break out of uncontrolled laughter.
 The first time this has to be done he reminds her that Bambi's mother was shot.
 The second time Selleck simply says, "Bill Buckner."